EliasSchuhmacher/ML_Project_Electricity/notebooks/README.md

 ## Data Sources

 The project uses the following data sources:
-- **Historical Electricity Prices**: Historical data of electricity prices for different regions.
+- **Historical Electricity Prices**: Historical data of electricity prices for the regions SE3 and SE4.
+Retrieved from https://www.energidataservice.dk/tso-electricity/elspotprices
 - **Time factors**: Time of day, weekday, month
-- **Weather Data**: Weather information such as temperature, precipitation, cloud cover, wind speed, and sunshine duration.
+- **Weather Data**: Temperature, precipitation, cloud cover, wind speed, and sunshine duration.
+Retrieved from open-meteo.com
+- **Current Electricity Prices**: New electricity prices are retrived on a daily basis from https://www.elprisetjustnu.se/elpris-api

 ## Model